TRIQS/triqs/doc/reference/gfs/py/block/GfImFreq.rst

 Matsubara Green's function in imaginary frequencies (GfImFreq)
 =====================================================================================

-This object stores a matrix valued Green function in imaginary frequencies in the Matsubara formalism:
+This object stores a matrix-valued Green function in imaginary frequencies in the Matsubara formalism:

 .. math::